top of page

 Feral asparagus.
 If you can find it in the store, you can safely find and eat it from nature!

-There are these ideas that seem to float around foraging; that it's this secretive practice, and you need special knowledge and perfect habitats.
-In reality, it's just realizing that we're surrounded by wild foods and then making use of them, gaining respect and appreciation for them, and learning to love them as food!
-Once you start getting into foraging you gain so much more than the knowledge and a diverse diet, though those benefits are worth it alone.
-I find it to be eye-opening for people; look at all of this abundance that I’ve either ignored or was completely unaware of.
+These ideas seem to float around foraging that it's this secretive practice, and you need special knowledge and perfect habitats.
+In reality, it's just realizing that wild foods surround us and then using them, gaining respect and appreciation for them, and learning to love them as food!
+Once you start getting into foraging, you gain so much more than the knowledge and a diverse diet, though those benefits are worth it alone.
+It is usually eye-opening for people to realize the abundance of food around them.
 It’s often surprising how many edible species can be found in backyards!
-So, if you're even a little interested in getting into foraging, take the plunge and start learning about the edible plants all around you.
+So, if you're interested in foraging, take the plunge and start learning about the edible plants around you!

 Recent Posts